arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/datasheet/datasheet.md

   - <p style="text-align:justify;"><strong>Predictive maintenance:</strong> Use machine vision to monitor equipment and identify early signs of wear or failure, reducing downtime and maintenance costs.</p>
   - <p style="text-align:justify;"><strong>Automated sorting:</strong> Integrate the Portenta Vision Shield into conveyor systems to automatically sort items based on color, shape, or size, improving efficiency and accuracy.</p>

-- **Surveillance:** Enhance security and monitoring systems with advanced visual capabilities provided by the Portenta Vision Shield for:</p>
+- **Surveillance:** Enhance security and monitoring systems with advanced visual capabilities provided by the Portenta Vision Shield for:
   - <p style="text-align:justify;"><strong>Real-time threat detection:</strong> Deploy the Portenta Vision Shield in security systems to identify and alert authorities of potential threats, such as unauthorized access or suspicious activities, in real-time.</p>
   - <p style="text-align:justify;"><strong>Perimeter surveillance:</strong> Implement the Portenta Vision Shield in perimeter security to detect intrusions or breaches, triggering immediate responses and minimizing risks.</p>

-- **Machine vision and edge computing:** Unlock the potential of edge computing with the Portenta Vision Shield, bringing powerful processing capabilities directly to the field for:</p>
+- **Machine vision and edge computing:** Unlock the potential of edge computing with the Portenta Vision Shield, bringing powerful processing capabilities directly to the field for:
   - <p style="text-align:justify;"><strong>Smart agriculture:</strong> Use the Portenta Vision Shield to monitor crops and soil conditions, identifying issues such as pest infestations or nutrient deficiencies, and enabling precise interventions to optimize yield.</p>
   - <p style="text-align:justify;"><strong>Autonomous vehicles:</strong> Integrate the Portenta Vision Shield into autonomous systems to enhance navigation and obstacle detection, ensuring safe and efficient operation in various environments.</p>
   - <p style="text-align:justify;"><strong>Robotics:</strong> Empower robots with the ability to see and interpret their surroundings using the Portenta Vision Shield, enabling complex tasks such as object recognition and manipulation in dynamic settings.</p>

-- **Audio analysis and sound-based applications:** Leverage the high-performance microphone of the Portenta Vision Shield for advanced audio processing and sound recognition in various scenarios:</p>
+- **Audio analysis and sound-based applications:** Leverage the high-performance microphone of the Portenta Vision Shield for advanced audio processing and sound recognition in various scenarios:
   - <p style="text-align:justify;"><strong>Acoustic monitoring:</strong> Monitor environments for specific sounds, such as machinery noise patterns, to detect anomalies or predict maintenance needs in industrial settings.</p>
   - <p style="text-align:justify;"><strong>Voice-activated systems:</strong> Integrate the microphone into hands-free control systems, enabling voice commands for enhanced accessibility and convenience in smart devices.</p>
   - <p style="text-align:justify;"><strong>Anomaly detection:</strong> Use the microphone for real-time detection of unusual sounds, such as breaking glass or alarms in security or safety systems.</p>